chinacheng/vimrc/README.md

 plugins and config for my vim

 =====

 the default color schema of ubunttu

 The vim of ubuntu installed by apt-get install has it's own default color set /usr/share/vim/vim73/colors

 =====

 vim-airline 相关字体安装

+the powerline fold is not need in the .vim file, it's fonts for airline

 vim-airline can display those fancy symbols in the statusline in just a few steps: